MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 A proactive message is a message that is sent by a bot to start a conversation.
 You may want your bot to start a conversation for the following reasons:

-* Welcome messages for personal bot conversations.
+* Welcome messages for personal bot conversations
-* Poll responses.
+* Poll responses
-* External event notifications.
+* External event notifications

 Sending a message to start a new conversation thread is different than sending a message in response to an existing conversation: when your bot starts a new conversation, there is no pre-existing conversation to post the message to.
 To send a proactive message, you need to: